 While stuck at home in the short term, you could learn to make extra money online.
 This could turn into a permanent side hustle once the quarantine ends.

-Related Post: 10 Brilliant Ways To Make Money Online.
+Related Post: 12 Brilliant Ways To Make Money Online for Beginners

 I wouldn't sneeze away $180 when I was making nothing.
 Would you?

 These are uncertain times and often a bit scary.
 But we’ll get through this together as one, and we’ll all be stronger because of it.
 Stay at home and spend time with family members.
 Keep in touch on social media but be cautious about reading every article that pops up about COVID-19.